JiaruiFeng/TAGLAS/README.md

 ```

 ## Installation
-You can directly clone the repository into your wokring project by:
+You can directly clone the repository into your working project by using the following command:
 ```
 git clone https://github.com/JiaruiFeng/TAGLAS.git
 ```
-We will provide more user-friendly installation way in the future.
+We will provide a more user-friendly installation method in the future.

 ## Usage
 ### Datasets
 #### Load datasets
-The basic way to load a dataset is to use the key of dataset.
-The key of dataset can be founded in the above table.
-For example, to load Arxiv dataset:
+The basic way to load a dataset is by using its key.
+The dataset key can be found in the table above.
+For example, to load the Arxiv dataset:
 ```python
 from TAGLAS import get_dataset dataset = get_dataset("arxiv")
 ```
-Or, you can load multiple datasets at the same time:
+You can also load multiple datasets at the same time:
 ```python
 from TAGLAS import get_datasets dataset_list = get_datasets(["arxiv", "pcba"])
 ```
-By default, all data are be saved in the `./TAGDataset` directory of the repository directory.
+By default, all data files are be saved in the `./TAGDataset` directory root in the repository directory.
 If you want to change the data path, you can set the `root` parameter when loading the dataset:
 ```python
 from TAGLAS import get_datasets dataset_list = get_datasets(["arxiv", "pcba"], root="your_path")
 ```
-The above function will load dataset in the default way, which is suitable for the most of the cases.
+The above function will load the dataset in the default way, which is suitable for most cases.
+However,
-However, some datasets may have additional arguments.
-To have further control over the loading, you can also load dataset by:
+some datasets may have additional arguments.
+To have further control over the loading process, you can
+also load the dataset by directly add additional arguments:
 ```python
 from TAGLAS import get_dataset dataset = get_dataset("fb15k237", to_undirected=False)
 ```
 #### Data key description and basic usage
+All data samples are stored in the dataset with class 'TAGData', which is inherited from 'Data' class in
-Most of the datasets contain the following keys:
+'torch_geometric' package.
+Different information will be stored in different key.
+Most datasets contain the following keys:
 - `x`: Text feature for all nodes.
 Usually a `list` or `np.ndarray`.
 - `node_map`: A mapping from node index to node text feature.
 Usually a `torch.LongTensor`.
 - `edge_attr`: Text feature for all edges.
 Usually a `list` or `np.ndarray`.